mikhailshilkov/mikhailio-hugo/content/2020/03/infinicache-distributed-cache-on-aws-lambda/index.md

 It's now the responsibility of the proxy to distribute blobs between Lambdas and persist their addresses between the requests.

 There may be multiple proxies for large deployments.
 InfiniCache's client library determines the destination proxy (and therefore its backing Lambda pool) by using a consistent hashing-based load balancing approach.

+On the other side, for smaller deployments, the proxy could be placed directly on the client machine to save cost and an extra network hop.

 ### Backward Connections